jhyot/afm-forcecurve-analysis/README.md

 You need to have IGOR Pro in order to run the AFM analysis software.

 The software has been tested with IGOR Pro 6.3.4 under Windows 7.
+It should also run on Igor for Mac, but that has not been tested.

-The software has been tested with data from Bruker Nanoscope versions 7.3 and 8.1x
+The software has been tested with data from Bruker Nanoscope versions 7.3 and 8.1x.
+Nanoscope 9.x seems to work as well, but has not been thoroughly tested.
+As long as the Nanoscope data file format does not change, the software should work without problems.